seandorsett/copilot-agent-and-mcp/hands-on/README.md

   - Frontend issue: UI components for adding/displaying reviews
   - Backend issue: API endpoints and database changes for reviews
   - Main feature issue: Link to both frontend and backend issues
-2. Configure the MCP server for Copilot Coding Agent:
+2. Use the MCP server for Copilot Coding Agent
-  - Set up the GitHub MCP server connection
-  - Configure access permissions
-  - Test the connection
 3. Assign the main issue to Copilot:
   - Ensure Copilot
   - Watch how Copilot: